 My mother turns 90 in a few months.
-Just last week, I saw her kneeling in the garden, tending to her plants with the same care and joy she’s always had.
+As she’s done for many years, just last week, I saw her kneeling in the garden, tending to her plants with the same passion and joy she’s always had.

 She’s sharp.
 She’s spirited.
-Still teaching me things I didn’t know I needed to learn.
-And she’s still teaching me what aging gracefully really means.
+She's full of Joy.
+And she’s teaching me what aging gracefully really means.

 One of the biggest lessons I’ve learned is this: the best elder care supports the whole person—mind, body, and spirit.